sebastiankasprzak/AzureMonitorAddonForSplunk/Security.md

 ## Event Hub

 Get the policy name and key from your event hub.
-When your event hub was created, a policy named 'RootManageSharedAccessKey' was created by default and has the necessary permissions.
+When your event hub was created, a policy named 'RootManageSharedAccessKey' was created by default and has sufficient permissions.
 As shown here:

 [[images/eventHub1.PNG]]

 Click through the list item to the next blade and copy the key as depicted here:

 [[images/eventHub2.PNG]]

+If you want to use a policy with minimum permissions, create one with Listen only.

 Let's refer to these credentials as Event Hub Credentials, SAS policy name and key.
 They WILL be stored in Key Vault.